oracle/odpi/doc/src/functions/dpiConn.rst

     reference is NULL or invalid, an error is returned.

-.. function:: int dpiConn_beginDistribTrans(dpiConn* conn, long formatId, \
-        const char* globalTransactionId, uint32_t globalTransactionIdLength, \
-        const char* branchQualifier, uint32_t branchQualifierLength)

-    Begins a distributed transaction using the specified transaction id (XID) made up of the formatId, transactionId and branchId.

-    This function is deprecated and will be removed in a future version.
-The function :func:`dpiConn_tpcBegin()` should be used instead.

-    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **conn** [IN] -- a reference to the connection which is to be a part of the distributed transaction.
-If the reference is NULL or invalid, an error is returned.

-    **formatId** [IN] -- the identifier of the format of the XID.
-A value of -1 indicates that the entire XID is null.

-    **globalTransactionId** [IN] -- the global transaction id of the XID as a byte string.
-The maximum length permitted is 64 bytes.

-    **globalTransactionIdLength** [IN] -- the length of the global transaction id, in bytes.

-    **branchQualifier** [IN] -- the branch id of the XID as a byte string.
-The maximum length permitted is 64 bytes.

-    **branchQualifierLength** [IN] -- the length of the branch id, in bytes.

 .. function:: int dpiConn_breakExecution(dpiConn* conn)

     Performs an immediate (asynchronous) termination of any currently executing